Battle of Heligoland Bight (1914): Battle

 At around 07:00, Arethusa, steaming south towards the anticipated position of the German ships, sighted a German torpedo boat, G194.
 Accompanying Arethusa were the 16 destroyers of the 3rd Destroyer Flotilla.
 2 mi behind were Fearless with the 1st Destroyer Flotilla of 16 destroyers and 8 mi behind them was Goodenough with the six cruisers; visibility was no more than 3 mi.
-G194 immediately turned towards Heligoland, radioing Rear Admiral Leberecht Maass, commander of the German destroyer squadron.
-Maass informed Rear Admiral Franz von Hipper, commander of the German battlecruiser squadron and responsible for local defence.
+G194 immediately turned towards Heligoland, sending wireless reports Rear Admiral Leberecht Maass, commander of the German destroyer squadron.
+Maass informed Rear Admiral Franz von Hipper, responsible for local defence and commander of the German battlecruiser squadron.
 Hipper was unaware of the scale of the attack but ordered the light cruisers SMS Stettin and Frauenlob to defend the destroyers.
 The light cruisers SMS Mainz moored on the Ems, SMS Strassburg, Cöln, Ariadne, Stralsund and Kolberg from the river Jade, Danzig and München from Brunsbüttelkoog on the river Elbe were ordered to raise steam.

-Tyrwhitt ordered four destroyers to attack G194 and the sound of gunfire alerted the remaining German destroyers moving north, which turned south towards home.
+Tyrwhitt ordered four destroyers to attack G194 and the sound of gunfire alerted the remaining German destroyers moving north, that turned south towards home.
 Before they could complete the turn, they were sighted by British destroyers which commenced firing.
 The trailing destroyer V1 was hit, followed by the destroyer-minesweepers D8 and T33.
 G9 called for fire against the attacking ships from coastal artillery but the mist meant the gunners could not tell which ships were which.
 At 07:26, Tyrwhitt turned east, to follow the sound of gunfire sighting ten German destroyers, which he chased through the increasing mist for 30 minutes, until the ships reached Heligoland and he was forced to turn away.
 At 07:58, Stettin and Frauenlob arrived, reversing the situation so that the British destroyers were obliged to retreat towards Arethusa and Fearless.
 Stettin withdrew, since the German destroyers had escaped but Frauenlob was engaged by Arethusa.
 Arethusa was better armed but two of its four 4 in guns jammed and another was damaged by fire.
-Frauenlob—armed with ten 10.5 cm guns—caused considerable damage before a shell from one of Arethusa's two 6 in guns destroyed her bridge, killing 37 men including the captain, forcing her to withdraw and return to Wilhelmshaven badly damaged.
+Frauenlob — armed with ten 10.5 cm guns — caused considerable damage before a shell from one of Arethusa's two 6 in guns destroyed her bridge, killing 37 men including the captain, forcing her to withdraw and return to Wilhelmshaven badly damaged.